agittins/darktable_web/README.md

 - One day I plan to add support for rating and tagging images to make it easy to do the initial _Culling From The Couch_(tm).

+## Design
+- Django app for easy framework, and to teach myself Django :-)
+- Darktable library in `~/config/darktable/library.db` used for loading image paths, metadata etc (no reading of xmp files, or access to source images required)
+- Use local darktable image cache in `~/.cache/darktable/mipmaps-[hash].d/` as the display images. mip level 5 is about 2k so plenty enough res for this.